mozilla/mozjpeg/README-turbo.txt

 =====================

-libjpeg-turbo includes extensions which allow JPEG images to be compressed directly from (and decompressed directly to) buffers which use BGR, BGRA, RGBA, ABGR, and ARGB pixel ordering.
+libjpeg-turbo includes extensions which allow JPEG images to be compressed directly from (and decompressed directly to) buffers which use BGR, BGRX, RGBX, XBGR, and XRGB pixel ordering.
 This is implemented with six new colorspace constants:

   JCS_EXT_RGB   /* red/green/blue */